-"Water quality management plan" or "WQMP" means the document required by the city for new development, redevelopment projects and regulated projects in accordance with the provisions of MS4 permit which demonstrates that a project site is in compliance with the post-construction requirements set forth in the MS4 permit.
+"Water Qquality Mmanagement Pplan" or "WQMP" means the document required by the city for all-new development, and redevelopment projects and regulated projects as defined in accordance with the provisions of Section E.12 of the municipal NPDES MS4 permit which demonstrates that a project site is in compliance with the post-construction requirements set forth in the municipal NPDESMS4 permit.
 A WQMP will specify appropriate measures for site design, source control, runoff reduction, stormwater treatment, baseline Hydromodification management and LIDs required for such projects.
 The city has two WQMP "types," as follows: (1) WQMP for Regulated Projects, and (2) WQMP for Site Design Only Projects.